Josh Gorges Holding Out Hope For NHL Opportunity

 Asked if he’d like to stay involved in the game — be it in coaching, scouting or management — Gorges said: “Yeah, on some level, in some capacity.”

-If he doesn’t leave Kelowna this winter — his wife hails from there too — the plan is to explore those possibilities alongside Rockets general manager Bruce Hamilton and head coach Jason Smith, who also had a lengthy NHL career as a similar defenceman.
+If he doesn’t leave Kelowna this winter — his wife is from there too — the plan is to explore those possibilities alongside Rockets general manager Bruce Hamilton and head coach Jason Smith, who also had a lengthy NHL career as a similar defenceman.

 “It’s something that I’ve actually talked to Bruce about, if I’m not playing, to be around here more or less just to learn,” Gorges said.
 “Learn from the coaching staff, sit up top and analyze the game, see if it’s something that I do enjoy.”